demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/README.md

 ### core-api-file-delete

 ***
-This command deletes a file from Xsoar by entry_id.
+Delete a file from Cortex XSOAR by entry_id.

 #### Base Command